JACoW-org/docs-IPAC/docs/Proceedings/proceedings.md

 - contributions that have been accepted (green state) are included, regardless of their QA status

+- no slides are published

-- no slides are published.
+- no posters are published.

 It is recommended to generate the pre-press package, to compress it and to downloaded on a client computer that will eventually move the proceedings onto the conference website.